prabhuignoto/react-wizardry/README.md

 </div>

-'react-wizardry' is a data-driven smart wizard component for creating powerful forms with in built validations.
+> react-wizardry is a data-driven smart wizard component for creating powerful forms with in built validations.

 ---